Links

 Wrightman Alpines has a somewhat wider range of bearded species than Arrowhead; highly recommended.

-rareplants.de (Spain) offers seeds of a number of iris species.
+rareplants.eu (Spain) offers seeds of several iris species.

 Josef Jurášek (Czech Republic) offers alpine seeds, including a selection of iris species, some collected in the wild; generous portions and extras.